noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - network modes
   - bridge mode: all tasks in the group share the same network namespace
     - required for consul connect; enables task with `connect` stanza to only bind to localhost and use the proxy for in/egress
-    - requires CNI plugins to be installed at the location specified in teh clients cni_path configuration
+    - requires CNI plugins to be installed at the location specified in the client conf cni_path
     - tasks running in a network namespace are not visible to applications outside the namespace on the same host
-    - if using group.network.mode=bridge Do not set network_mode in task.config.network_mode
+    - if using group.network.mode=bridge DO NOT set task.config.network_mode
   - host mode: each task will join the host network namespace
   - none mode: isolated without any network interfaces
 - attrs